eggsactly/SIE531/PracticeFinalExam.md

 Does CRN Reduce CI in D column compared when we don't use CRN?

-## Problem 3, Distribution Function
+## Problem 3, Distribution Function, Math Problem:

 Given the following collected data, make a cumulative distribution function based on it:
 {1, 3, 4, 3, 2}.